Frequently Asked Questions

 WHAT IF I NEED TO RESCHEDULE OR CANCEL A SESSION?

-I ask that you please notify me by phone or email at least 24 hours prior to your session to cancel or reschedule.
-Providing sufficient notice will allow me to offer the session to another person in need.
-Failure to do so will result in you being charged a $50 fee to be paid prior to your next session in addition to the fee of your session.
-My 24 – hr cancellation will be strictly enforced to protect my time, offer the session to other clients, and to assist you in valuing and prioritizing your session.
+We ask that you notify your clinician by phone or email at least 24 hours prior to your session to cancel or reschedule.
+Providing sufficient notice will allow them to offer the session to another person in need.
+Failure to do so will result in you being charged a $50 late cancellation fee to be paid prior to your next session in addition to the fee of your session.
+Our 24 – hr cancellation will be strictly enforced to protect our clinician’s time, offer the session to other clients, and to assist you in valuing and prioritizing your session.

 WHAT IF I’M LATE?

-You are expected to arrive on time and participate in the entirety of your session.
-Because I may have a session scheduled immediately after yours, the start and end time of your session cannot be modified without sufficient notice.
-You will be charged a $35 fee in the event that you arrive later or must leave early.
+You are expected to log into your session on time and participate in the entirety of your session.
+Because your clinician may have a session scheduled immediately after yours, the start and end time of your session cannot be modified without sufficient notice.

 DO YOU ACCEPT INSURANCE?